chiappo98/blinded_cameras/README.md

 The SAND detector.
 On the left you can see the GRAIN module surrounded by the ECAL.
 </p>

-The GRanular Argon fot Interctions of Neutrinos (GRAIN) module is a vessel containing ~1 ton of liquid Argon in which neutrinos can interact.
-The charged particles generated in these interactions move inside LAr emmitting scintillation light, which is detected by SiPMs placed on the walls of the vessel.
-As already explained, the SiPMs are arranged in 76 cameras, which consist in 32x32 matrices.
+The GRAIN (GRanular Argon for Interctions of Neutrinos) module is a vessel containing ~1 ton of liquid Argon in which neutrinos can interact.
+The charged particles generated in these interactions move inside LAr emmitting scintillation light, which can be detected by SiPMs placed on the walls of the vessel.
+The SiPMs are arranged in 58 matrices, of 32x32 pixels each.
+Every matrix is coupled to a Coded Aperture Mask constituiting what we call a "camera".

 <p align = "center">
 <img src="/images/grainCam.png" width="300" class="center"/>